The terms we use in this agreement

 · Provide you with a statement of the Plan balances remaining on the last day of Plan Management activities, within 14 days of the last day we process transactions on your behalf.

-You can ask for a copy of our Feedback & Complaints Policy, give us feedback or make a complaint by:
+You can give us feedback, make a complaint or ask for a copy of our Feedback & Complaints Policy by: